d7networks/nagios/Configure-NagiosXI.md

      1. Setting the notification_interval directive in either the host or service definitions to 0.
 Doing this tells Nagios not to resend notifications for the same event.

      2. Use Escalations.
 Here you can configure First / Last Notification and other related settings.
-This is available under "Alerting"
+This is available under "Configure > Core Config Manager > Alerting"